profK/MahiGames/README.md

 UML sequence and object hirearchy diagrams are in SlotTest/MahiGames/docs

-There are some Visual Studio projects layign around the project but as I moved to WebStorm part way through I can't gaurantee their correctness.
-The code does build under Webstorm using the butil-in TypeScript compiler.
+There are some Visual Studio project files laying around the project but as I moved to WebStorm part way through I can't gaurantee their correctness.
+The code does build under Webstorm using the built-in TypeScript compiler.

 SlotMachine: